bbalazs88/Anaconda/README.md

 ## Eploring 67 years of LEGO
 It's a DataCamp project aims for Pandas using.
 Select / group by / sort etc.

+## John Snow's ghost map
+Another DataCamp project about John Snow, who was the first "Data Scientist".
+The project aims for pandas practicing, create new columns, rename them, and make list from columns.
+Folium and Bokeh is the two visualisation librarier which were new to me.